NEU-HAI-Lab/lab_homepage/_projects/data_annotation.md

 ---
 layout: page
-title: Human-AI Collaboration for data annotation
+title: Human-AI Collaboration for Data Annotation
 description: a project with a background image
 img: assets/img/12.jpg
-importance: 1
+importance: 10
-category: In Progress
+category: In progress
 project_frontpage: true
 short_intro: Introduce AI into domain experts' daily workflow to boost their productivtiy.
 ---